Covenant Enforcement

 |

-Please note that State laws passed in 2022 require (1) at least one notice be sent via certified mail before the District can begin levying fines on properties for a particular outstanding violation and (2) homeowners be allowed 30 days to comply with any notice before a fine can be levied by the District.
+Please note that State laws passed in 2022 require (1) at least one notice be sent via certified mail before the District can begin levying fines on Units for a particular outstanding violation and (2) homeowners be allowed 30 days to comply with any notice before a fine can be levied on the Unit by the District.

 Fines are not assessed on a homeowner’s account until after the homeowner has an opportunity for a hearing (see below).
 If the homeowner does not request a hearing within ten (10) days of date of the written notice, the related fine may be assessed on the homeowner’s account.